vrockai/pipeline-test/docs/content.md

 ---

-## Nitrogen recycling via gut symbionts increases in ground squirrels over the hibernation season
+## Nitrogen recycling via gut symbionts increases in ground squirrels over the hibernation season.
+ 27.01.2022, _MD Regan, E Chiang, Y Liu, M Tonelli, KM Verdoorn, SR Gugel, G Suen, HV Carey, FM Assadi-Porter_

+Hibernation is a mammalian strategy that uses metabolic plasticity to reduce energy demands and enable long-term fasting.
+Fasting mitigates winter food scarcity but eliminates dietary nitrogen, jeopardizing body protein balance.
+Here, we reveal gut microbiome-mediated urea nitrogen recycling in hibernating thirteen-lined ground squirrels (Ictidomys tridecemlineatus).
+Ureolytic gut microbes incorporate urea nitrogen into metabolites that are absorbed by the host, with the nitrogen reincorporated into the squirrel's protein pool.
+Urea nitrogen recycling is greatest after prolonged fasting in late winter, when urea transporter abundance in gut tissue and urease gene abundance in the microbiome are highest.
+These results reveal a functional role for the gut microbiome during hibernation and suggest mechanisms by which urea nitrogen recycling may contribute to protein balance in other monogastric animals.

 [Source](https://doi.org/10.1126/science.abh2950)

+10.1126/science.abh2950

 ---

-## Robust host source tracking building on the divergent and non-stochastic assembly of gut microbiomes in wild and farmed large yellow croaker
+## Robust host source tracking building on the divergent and non-stochastic assembly of gut microbiomes in wild and farmed large yellow croaker.
+ 30.01.2022, _J Zhu, H Li, ZZ Jing, W Zheng, YR Luo, SX Chen, F Guo_

+Given the lack of genetic background, the source tracking unknown individuals of fish species with both farmed and wild populations often cannot be robustly achieved.
+The gut microbiome, which is shaped by both deterministic and stochastic processes, can serve as a molecular marker of fish host source tracking, particularly as an alternative to the yet-to-be-established host genetic marker.
+A candidate for testing the feasibility is the large yellow croaker, Larimichthys crocea, which is carnivorous and ranks the top mariculture fish in China.
+Wild resource of this fish was depleted decades ago and might have potential problematic estimation because of escaping of farmed individuals.

 [Source](https://doi.org/10.1186/s40168-021-01214-7)

+10.1186/s40168-021-01214-7

 ---